mmcintyre1/silently-failing-blog_retired/_posts/books/2021-03-08-the-nickel-boys.md

 header:
   teaser: /assets/images/books/nickel-boys.jpg

-excerpt: "An exceeding clever book that works like a seven-layer dip, which is to say multiple levels."
+excerpt: "An exceedingly clever book that works like a seven-layer dip, which is to say multiple levels."

 sidebar:
   - title: Author